bowers-illinois-edu/bowershansen-CI-course/unit-goals-presumptions.md

     - non-independence of outcomes (we'll develop some new concepts for thinking about this)
     - what quantitative analysis does and doesn't need theory for
     - what theory does and doesn't need quantitative analysis for

 ## Unit 2

-Learning goals
+## To build on/extend from prior units

+salk trial NFIP study (CACE estimation)

+### To be introduced in this unit

+#### examples
+acorn

+#### assumptions
+- complete random assignment
+- no spillovers between units
+- exclusion (where appropriate)

+#### techniques
+- Expected value and variance
+- Aggregate by cluster
+- calculate expected values from a response schedule
+- calculate variances from a response schedule

+### technical concepts
-- Relevant mechanics of random assignment
+- structural characteristics of experiments & random assignment:
     - common properties of randomized designs: complete, simple, balanced
-    - paired comparisons
+    - paired comparisons (? or next unit?)
     - unit of assignment vs unit of measurement; clustering
-    - To get the SE right, make sure you're dividing by $n$, num clusters, not $m$, a number of elements. <!-- In winter 2016 I learned that this isn't widely appreciated among stats PhD students (BH) -->
+ -   potential outcomes schedules
+- Fundamental Problem of Causal Inference (**2016**)
+- With clusters, relevant "sample size" is the number of clusters, not the number of elements.

-- Exclusion and intention-to-treat
+- Exclusion
-    - Intention-to-treat vs effect on treated
     - procedures to ensure exclusion
     - T>=0 issues, as opposed to omitted covariate problem in obs studies

-- Expected value
-- Unbiasedness
--  Conditional probability and conditional expectation
+#### broader concepts
-- ACEs and FACEs
+ - ACEs vs FACEs
+ - SATEs vs PATEs
-- Intention-to-treat vs per-protocol
+ - ITT vs per-protocol
-- Unbiased estimators may or may not have Normal sampling dist'ns
-- Unlearn $\mathrm{s.e.}(\bar p) = \bar p(1-\bar p)/n$, since $s^2/n$ gives the same answer when it's valid and otherwise generalizes better.

-Statistical assumptions made throughout this unit:

-- The assignment of units of study to treatment conditions is
+ - ITT vs CACE
+ -   If there are clusters, proper SEs will have to attend carefully to them.
+Either aggregate data, or make sure your formula/computer program is attending to clustering
-      - random
+ -
-      - governed by known probabilities of assignment
-- Non-interference, between units of assignment
+### If it fits in

 ## Unit 3, Fisherian randomization inference & models of effects

 Basic learning goals
 - rerandomization to generate reference distributions, and thus p-values for arbitrary test statistics